HMS-IAC/fiji-macro-workshop/docs/source/versions/2025_01_28/index.rst

 The slides introduce participants to key concepts in writing macros in ImageJ/Fiji, offering practical insights for biologists interested in automating image analysis workflows.

-The workshop is ***tailored for beginners*** with no prior programming experience.
+The workshop is **tailored for beginners** with no prior programming experience.
 It combines tutorials and hands-on exercises to ensure an engaging and accessible learning experience.

-The session begins with a general introduction to programming concepts (e.g., variables, arrays, for loops, if/else statements) and gradually builds toward creating a complete Fiji macro through a step-by-step process.
+The session begins with a general introduction to programming concepts (e.g., variables, arrays, for loops, if/else statements) and gradually builds toward creating a complete Fiji macro through a step-by-step process. a

-If you are a [Fiji/ImageJ](https://fiji.sc) beginner and are intersted to learn more, you can follow this [**Introduction to Bioimage Analysis using ImageJ/Fiji workshop](https://hms-iac.github.io/fiji-workshop/versions/2025_01_22/index.html).
+If you are a `Fiji/ImageJ <https://fiji.sc>`_ beginner and are intersted to learn more, you can follow this `Introduction to Bioimage Analysis using ImageJ/Fiji workshop <https://hms-iac.github.io/fiji-workshop/versions/2025_01_22/index.html>`_.

 **Downloadable Resources**
 ---------------------------